eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 ![Blinky toolchain and path selection]({{ site.baseurl }}/assets/images/2015/08/BlinkyToolchain.png)

-{% include tip.html content="When selecting the path, be sure you select the top `/bin` folder where the programs with long, prefixed names are stored, and not the inner `/bin` folder where the short name programs may be available." %}
+{% include tip.html content="When selecting the path, be sure to select the top `/bin` folder where the programs with long, prefixed names are stored, and not the inner `/bin` folder where the short name programs may be available." %}